SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/iarchiveagent/using-criteria.md

 # so.client:
 ---

-# How to use multiple criteria with the IArchiveAgent
+# How to use multiple criteria with the ArchiveAgent

 We have previously seen [how to set a single archive restriction][1] to limit the number of rows returned by the agent.